 "After working out, eating a combination of protein and carbohydrates helps repair muscle tissue and restock depleted energy stores," says Kit Rich, celebrity trainer and co-owner of SHIFT by Dana Perri.* "When I need something quick that I can eat on the go, I often reach for a Peanut Butter Cookie Larabar.
 The only ingredients are protein-filled peanuts, dates (which provide carbs) and salt, which helps replace some of the electrolytes lost through sweat."

-Bag With Protein
+They Pack Their Bag With Protein

 "When I'm trying to drop a few pounds, I carry around a shaker cup of chocolate protein powder.
 If I'm ravenous, I add the water, and it fills me up so I don't eat something high-calorie instead, " Bobbi Brown, founder of Bobbi Brown Cosmetics and Editor-in-Chief of Yahoo!
 Health, told Health.

 Eat This, Not That!
 Tip: Having a little something between meals can help ward off blood sugar dips that leave you feeling like you could eat an entire cake in one sitting.
 Follow Brown's lead by stocking your office, glove box and kitchen with healthy, ab-friendly, protein-rich snacks—like vegan protein powder and some of our go-to nutrition bars for weight loss—that can go from a wrapper to your belly in a minute flat.

 "Drink more water," advises the wise Kim Kardashian.
 "You'd be surprised the difference drinking more water can make to your weight loss mission and workouts."